-Although the process of acquiring a Germany Student Visa for Indians is comparatively complicated unlike a tourist visa application.
+The process of acquiring a Germany visa is comparatively complicated unlike a tourist visa application.
 Therefore, students who wish to study in Germany must be aware of all the information about the entire via regime of the country.

 Do you require a visa to study in Germany?